scionproto/scion/doc/manuals/control.rst

    .. option:: quic.address = <ip:port> (Optional)

       Local SCION address for inter-AS communication by QUIC/gRPC.
-      By default, the address specified for this control service in its ``control_service`` entry of the :ref:`control-conf-topo` is used.
+      By default, the address used is that specified for this control service in its ``control_service`` entry of the :ref:`control-conf-topo`.

 .. object:: beaconing